Coping with hot weather for older people

 - Visit them if you can, rather than just talking on the phone.

-- Ensure they are drinking enough water
+- Ensure they are drinking enough water, see below for more advice on eating and drinking.

 - Look for any changes to their physical condition.